leoflavio/abn-assignment/README.md

 But it has not been fully implemented.
-The initial implementation was applied just to the `Controller layer` where I have class `RecipeCommandController` just responsible to perform operation like: save, update and delete and the class `RecipeQueryController` juste responsible to perform operarion to retrieve informarion
+The initial implementation was applied just to the `Controller layer` where I have class `RecipeCommandController` just responsible to perform operation like: save, update and delete and the class `RecipeQueryController` juste responsible to perform operarion to retrieve information

 I also added Integration Tests for our Endpoints, and also Unit tests for Services.
-And I am also filtering and summarizing the errors thrown by the application
+And I am also filtering and sanitizing the errors thrown by the application